 - Hundreds of videos on YouTube

-- Hundreds and hundreds of pieces of content in order to get any kind of economy of scale in terms of free traffic.
+- Hundreds and hundreds of pieces of content to get any economy of scale in terms of free traffic.

-That content needs to be optimized to the hilt.
-It needs to be shared socially.
-There are lots of things that make SEO and search rankings very, very difficult anymore.
+That content needs to be optimized to the hilt. t needs to be shared socially.
+Here are many things that make SEO and search rankings very difficult anymore.

 So we turned to paid traffic marketing to scale our client's businesses.

-With paid traffic marketing, you set up an ad, it gets approved in a couple of hours, that ad gets turned on...
+With paid traffic marketing, you set up an ad, it gets approved in a couple of hours, and it gets turned on...
 Then you're live!

-After that, it's just making sure that the ad campaign and automated sales funnel is optimized.
-It's reading the analytics, making sure people are moving through the sales funnel the way they should, opting in, purchasing from a sales video, converting in the shopping cart, and getting fulfilled as a customer.
+After that, it's just ensuring the ad campaign and automated sales funnel are optimized.
+It's reading the analytics, making sure people are moving through the inbound marketing funnel the way they should, opting in, purchasing from a sales video, converting in the shopping cart, and getting fulfilled as a customer.

 According to Ana Gotter of Adespresso, the average CPC (Cost Per Click) of Facebook Ads for all countries is about $0.97.

-Of course, for some countries, it’s higher and for others, the CPC is lower.
+Of course, it's higher for some countries, while the CPC is lower for others.

-If you are in countries that do see a higher CPC for Facebook (and likewise for Google), you’ll do well to have alternatives.
-Furthermore, if your business ads do not comply with Facebook’s or Google’s Ad policies, you are out of luck.
+If you are in countries that do see a higher CPC for Facebook (and likewise for Google), you'll do well to have alternatives.
+Furthermore, you are out of luck if your business ads do not comply with Facebook's or Google's Ad policies.

 Also, for discerning business owners and tight-fisted marketing budgets, there’s a world of paid traffic sources outside of Facebook Ads and Google AdWords that you should consider.
 Also, a worthy addition to your arsenal are well-crafted promotional products...

-We've totally gotta get into Facebook and Google though...
+We've got to get into Facebook and Google, though...

 1. Facebook Advertising

 With most of our clients, we're BIG on Facebook advertising.
-Facebook advertising, in our opinion, is one of the best paid traffic sources there is because it gives you instant access to great prospects and buyers.
+We believe Facebook advertising is one of the best-paid traffic sources because it gives you instant access to excellent prospects and buyers.
 It is not as good as it used to be, though...

 Facebook ads are much more expensive than they used to be, even a year ago.
-A lot of the targeting that we used to use, they took away.
-There's been a lot of ways that they've made the platform less reliable than it was previously.
+They took away a lot of the targeting we used to use.
+There have been many ways that they've made the platform less reliable than previously.

-Facebook advertising, however, still is fantastic, BUT only if you are using video campaigns.
-Video views campaigns are our bread and butter.
-I actually just recorded a little Facebook Video Ad example here.
-We create video view campaigns or video conversion campaigns for our clients, and there are two things we are looking for:
+However, Facebook advertising is still fantastic, BUT only if you use video campaigns.
+Ideo views campaigns are our bread and butter.
+I just recorded a little Facebook Video Ad example here. e create video view campaigns or video conversion campaigns for our clients, and there are two things we are looking for:

 - A quick way of putting together lookalike audiences and retargeting audiences

 Facebook's Video Ad Campaigns are great for both.
-When somebody watches 50% or more of the video, they then get put into an audience and we can build lookalike audiences based on that.
+If somebody watches 50% or more of the video, they get put into an audience, and we can build lookalike audiences based on that.

 That is why we love video campaigns.
-All of our clients, we run video campaigns on, especially for the cold traffic ads.
-Sometimes it will be cold traffic as a video view campaign, and then the retargeted ad will be an image-based ad.
-It really just depends on as much video as we can possibly run, we run.
+We run video campaigns for our clients, especially for cold traffic ads.
+Sometimes, it will be cold traffic as a video view campaign, and then the retargeted ad will be image-based.
+It just depends on as much video as we can run.

 2. Google Advertising

-About a year and a half ago, we started pushing our clients to move some of their ad budget off of Facebook because ad approval and overall campaign effectiveness started getting convoluted.
-If you've run Facebook Ad Campaigns in the last few years, you know that it's a lot more expensive now than it was previously.
+About a year and a half ago, we started pushing our clients to move some of their ad budgets off of Facebook because ad approval and overall campaign effectiveness started getting convoluted.
+If you've run Facebook Ad Campaigns in the last few years, you know it's much more expensive now than it was.

-So, we started to move clients back to our Google Ad Management Service.
+So, we moved clients back to our Google Ad Management Service.

 Now, Google is our number two platform.